recoskyler/Cheat-Sheets/Web_Tech_Test_2_Leak_Answers.md

 If a hacker somehow views the main PHP file that includes credentials for connecting to your database, s/he can easily gain access to your database.

+> On the slides, it says that you should separate it so that you don't need to type it again and again.

 ## 7

 Ajax is a method for requesting, receiving, sending data to/from a server in the background (asynchronous), and updating a page without the need of reloading.
 It uses REST asynchronously to perform these actions.